chimera-linux/cports/Usage.md

 * `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `cbuild` reads configuration data from.
 * `-C`, `--skip-check` Never attempt to run the `check` phase.
-* `-E`, `--skip-if-exists` If the package exists in the local repository, do not attempt a build.
-* `-f`, `--force` Packages will be created and overwritten even if one already exists in the local repository and is newer than the template's timestamp.
+* `-f`, `--force` Packages will be created and overwritten even if one already exists in the local repository.
 * `-g`, `--build-dbg` Always build `-dbg` packages.
 * `-I`, `--skip-dependencies` Skip installation of dependencies in the `bldroot`, as well as removal of automatic dependencies after successful build.